 April 12, 2019

-A growing number of older Americans are now connected—going online, using smartphones, and embracing social media.
-In fact, seniors’ use of the internet has jumped substantially, growing from 12 percent in 2000 to 67 percent in 2016, according to a report by the Pew Research Center.
-In the same year, 34 percent of people over 65 reported that they engage on social media platforms such as Facebook and Twitter.
+A growing number of older Americans are now connected — going online, using smartphones, and embracing social media.
+In fact, seniors’ use of the internet has jumped substantially, growing from 14% in 2000 to 73% in 2019, according to a survey by the Pew Research Center.
+In the same year, 40% of people over 65 reported that they engage on social media platforms such as Facebook and Twitter.

 Some retirees, like Sandi Bohler of St. Louis, have mixed feelings about their new tech habits.
 “All my friends were on there, and I wanted to keep up with what was happening,” says Bohler, 72, of her decision to join Facebook last year.
 She likes how Facebook prompts her to remember people’s birthdays and lets her see her daughter’s vacation photos.
 Still, Bohler wishes people would just pick up the phone to talk.
 She says she’s a bit guarded online; she doesn’t have a profile picture or post anything personal—just occasional jokes or cartoons.

-Like 42 percent of seniors surveyed in 2016, Bohler also is part of a growing number of Americans age 65 or older who own a smartphone—up from 18 percent from 2013.
+Like 53% of seniors surveyed in 2019, Bohler also is part of a growing number of Americans age 65 or older who own a smartphone — up from 18% in 2013.

 Bohler says the phone is handy for emergencies and once learned how to take pictures and send them from her phone, but has since forgotten how.
 For her, the smartphone is best for keeping in touch with her grandchildren.
 She texts to ask them what they want for Christmas, what time to pick them up, or just to say she is thinking of them.
 “What I don’t like about my phone is I’m never free of it,” Bohler says.